norasyeezys/llama2.c/README.md

 Add -DNO_AVX flag after gcc.exe for non-AVX CPUs, as I did.

+The result?
+On a Core 2 Extreme Processor the 15M parameter model runs at 11.9 tokens/second.

 ## Meta's Llama 2 models

 As the neural net architecture is identical, we can also inference the Llama 2 models released by Meta.
 Sadly there is a bit of friction here due to licensing (I can't directly upload the checkpoints, I think).
 So Step 1, get the Llama 2 checkpoints by following the [Meta instructions](https://github.com/facebookresearch/llama).
 Once we have those checkpoints, we have to convert them into the llama2.c format.